weaversa/cryptol-course/labs/cryptol-overview/lab-xx-overview.md

 * `>=`, `>`, `<=`, `<` -- nonnegative word comparisons
 * `+`, `-`, `*`, `/`, `%`, `**` -- wordwise modular arithmetic
 * `>>`, `<<`, `>>>`, `<<<` -- shifts and rotates
-* `#` concatenation
+* `#` -- concatenation

 There are many more.
 A list of the currently defined symbols and operators are available by running `:browse` in the interpreter.

-An interesting feature of Cryptol's type system is that you can check the type of an operator with the `:t` command in the interpreter just as you can for data:
+An interesting feature of Cryptol's type system is that operators are typed and which you can check with the `:t` command in the interpreter just as you can for data:

 ```haskell
 Cryptol> :t (&&)
 (&&) : {a} (Logic a) => a -> a -> a
 ```

 In a nutshell, this indicates that the bitwise and operater (`&&`) operates on two elements of type `a` that are in the "`Logic`" typeclass and returns another element of the same type.
+Sometimes this information is useful for debugging a design.

 ## Primitives